v-novaltd/LCEVCdecJS/docs/dec/queue.md

 ![alt text](assets/present_frame.png "Present frame")

-The 'present frame' function gets the frame selected to be rendered.
+The `present frame` function gets the frame selected to be rendered.
 The canvas size is changed to match the frame size.
 If `renderAtDisplaySize` is set to `true` and the canvas size is smaller than the frame size, it will use the width of the canvas size and it will calculate the height using the